 - On Amazon Prime Day 2020, over 4,000 Small Manufacturing Bussiness sold goods worth Rs 10 lakh, and 209 merchants became crorepatis.

 The statistics are never-ending.
 We could go on and on.
 But as we promised.
 We’re keeping this brief.
 So, let’s move to the next important part.
+Now you have the idea if Amazon can do this revenue, imagine how much do Amazon sellers make?

 Amazon FBA in a Nutshell

-Fulfillment by Amazon (FBA) is a one-stop-shop for selling your items to Amazon consumers.
+Fulfillment by Amazon (FBA) is a one-stop shop for selling your items to Amazon consumers.
 All you have to do when you utilize FBA is ship your items to Amazon Fulfillment Centers.
 The rest is up to them.
 Amazon keeps your items in storage, and when a client puts an order, they pack, dispatch, and deliver the product to the customer’s home.
 Amazon also handles refunds and customer service inquiries.

 Amazon FBA Fees